-- Under Product Information, is the name of your Office product and the phrase, Belongs to: along with the account associated with this version of Office.
+- Under Product Information, you'll see the name of your Office product and the phrase Belongs to: along with the account associated with this version of Office.

 - If you don't see Belongs to:, select Update Options > Update Now.
-After the update is complete, close the app and then reopen it.
+After the update is complete, close and open the app again.
 The account information should now be available.

 Step 4: Could your account be closed or deleted?

-If your account was deleted, it cannot be recovered.
-If you try to sign in to an account that has been deleted, you will see the “Microsoft account doesn’t exist” message.
+If your account was deleted, it can't be recovered.
+If you try to sign in to an account that's been deleted, you'll see the “Microsoft account doesn’t exist” message.
 Check to see if one of these options applies to you:

 It's been a long time since you've signed in to your account

 We do delete accounts due to continued inactivity.
-Try to remember the last time you signed in, and check the chart below to see if your account might have been deleted due to inactivity.
+Try to remember the last time you signed in, and check the chart below to see if your account might've been deleted due to inactivity.

 |If the last time you signed in was...||Your account would expire...|